How to Secure Pallet Racking

 Regularly scheduled inspections are crucial for the longevity of your pallet rack system and the safety of your employees.
 Here is what you need to know about pallet rack inspections:

-Who Should Perform the Inspection
+Who Should Perform the Inspection?

-The owner or manager of warehouse operations is responsible for implementing and adhering to a regularly scheduled inspection plan, which a qualified person should conduct.
-OSHA defines a “qualified person” as a person with a degree, certificate or professional standing or someone who has extensive knowledge, training and experience, as well as a successful demonstration of the ability to solve and resolve problems related to the type of work in question.
-Someone qualified to inspect a pallet racking system includes professional pallet rack installation services and providers, or representatives from the racking manufacturer.
+The owner or manager of warehouse operations is responsible for implementing and adhering to a regularly scheduled inspection plan conducted by a qualified person.
+OSHA defines a “qualified person” as someone with a degree, certificate or professional standing or someone with extensive knowledge, training and experience, as well as a successful demonstration of the ability to solve and resolve problems related to the type of work in question.

-When to Perform Inspections
+When Should Inspections Happen?

 • Post-damage inspections: Schedule a professional inspection immediately after any repairs, damage or safety incidents.
 Even minor dents can throw off the load balance of your racking system.

-Which Areas Should Be Inspected
+Which Areas Should Be Inspected?

 • Bending and breakage: Visually assess whether all racks, beams and crossbars are straight and level without bowing, bending or breaking.
 Perform a closer inspection of possible bowed areas with a straightedge ruler.
-Some deflection is normal, but watch for signs of overloaded racks.
+Some deflection is normal but watch for signs of overloaded racks.

 • Anchors and bracing: Inspect the integrity of all anchors, baseplates and bracing and retighten as needed.
+Every baseplate should have at least one anchor.

 • Locks and connectors: Check that all beam connectors and safety locks are secure without visible damage.